Moir\'e-resonant surface state in ultrathin RuO$_2$: Substrate-Induced Moiré Modulation

-The calculated $|S_{\vb{q}}|^2$ is shown in Fig.~\ref{fig:Moire}(d) and matches remarkably well with the experimental FFT in Fig.~\ref{fig:Moire}(b), as well as with the \textit{room-temperature} LEED pattern ($E_\textrm{Kin} = \SI{80}{eV}$) in Fig.~\ref{fig:Char}(a).
+The calculated $|S_{\vb{q}}|^2$ [Fig.~\ref{fig:Moire}(d)] matches remarkably well with the experimental FFT [Fig.~\ref{fig:Moire}(b)], as well as the LEED pattern [$E_\textrm{Kin} = \SI{80}{eV}$, $T=\SI{300}{K}$, Fig.~\ref{fig:Char}(a)].
 To compare with real-space data, we performed an inverse FFT of Fig.~\ref{fig:Moire}(d), applying a Gaussian filter to simulate STM resolution.
-The resulting image [Fig.~\ref{fig:Moire}(c)] is in excellent agreement with the measured topography [Fig.~\ref{fig:Moire}(a)], revealing a leading moiré wavelength $\lambda_\textrm{M} = \SI{22.9\pm 2.0}{\AA}$, i.e., $ \approx 7.4$ lattice constants along the chain direction.
+The resulting image [Fig.~\ref{fig:Moire}(c)] is in excellent agreement with the measured topography [Fig.~\ref{fig:Moire}(a)], revealing a leading moiré wavelength of $\lambda_\textrm{M} = \SI{22.9\pm 2.0}{\AA}$, i.e., $ \approx 7.6$ lattice constants along the chain direction.

-To investigate the thickness dependence of the moiré modulation, we prepared a stepped \ce{RuO2(110)} film with terraces of varying thickness.
-A representative STM image is shown in Fig.~\ref{fig:Moire}(e), where an apparently thicker region (bright orange) and an apparently thinner region (dark orange) are visible (A corresponding STM line profile is depicted in supplementary Fig.~2.)
+To investigate the thickness dependence of the moiré modulation, we prepared a stepped \ce{RuO2(110)} film with terraces of varying apparent heights.
+A representative STM image [Fig.~\ref{fig:Moire}(e)] shows an apparently thicker region (bright orange) and an apparently thinner region (dark orange).

 In the thicker region, spatially resolved d$I$/d$V$ spectra [Fig.~\ref{fig:Moire}(f)] reveal a modulated LDOS, with peaks near zero bias.
-They alternate in intensity with the spatial period of $\lambda_\textrm{M}$ - a clear fingerprint of moiré induced LDOS trapping.
-Additionally, a second LDOS feature appears at \SI{-30}{meV}, which shows no spatial modulation.
-Notably, this unmodulated state aligns with the FBSS binding energy observed in ARPES (see supplementary Fig.~1 and Ref.~\cite{Jovic2018}), suggesting that the thicker region is more representative of the intrinsic, substrate-decoupled surface electronic structure of \ce{RuO2(110)}.
-In contrast, the thinner region shows these LDOS features shifted upward by approximately \SI{20}{meV}, now located at bias voltages of \SI{-10}{meV} and \SI{20}{meV}[Fig.~\ref{fig:Moire}(g)].
-Both signatures exhibit a clear, inversely phased spatial modulation with period $\lambda_\textrm{M}$, indicating stronger coupling to the underlying \ce{Ru}(0001) substrate and a more pronounced influence of the moiré potential.
+They alternate in intensity with the spatial period of $\lambda_\textrm{M}$ --- a clear fingerprint of moiré induced LDOS trapping.
+Additionally, a second LDOS feature appears at \SI{-30}{meV}, which shows almost no spatial modulation and aligns with the FBSS binding energy observed in ARPES~\cite[Figs.~S1,~S2(c)]{supp}.
+This indicates a substrate-decoupled surface electronic structure of \ce{RuO2(110)} in the thicker region \cite{Jovic2018}.